sarahmccpop/conway/README.md

 I am going to tidy up the code within App.js so that the variables are declared in the order they appear onscreen and also are grouped properly too for readability.

-## Update Thursday 11th Novmeber - python
+## Update Thursday 11th November - python - morning session

 Created a directory/folder `webserver` which contains a python file `app.py`.
 This file sets routes (URL endpoints).
 To do this we used `Flask` library via `pip install flask`.
 In the app.py we imported Flask via `from flask import Flask`.
 Then used `app = Flask(__name__)` https://blog.miguelgrinberg.com/post/why-do-we-pass-name-to-the-flask-class